robertSimionescu23/Java-Spring-Animal-Shelter/README.md

     - For example, offer category for senior animals, or younger animals.
     - Enable searching for certain ages of animals, species etc.

-3.  ## Have a system that allows authorized persons to upload images, handle animal data, but not users
+3. ✅  ## Have an authentification system, so that users can access data, but only admins can change/add.
     - Different table containing encoded passwords and usernames
     - Access login page with special url (So regular users can't stumble naturally on the login)

-4. ## Handle image upload on an per animal basis, by authorized personnel only
+4. ✅ ## Handle image upload on an per animal basis, by authorized personnel only

 5. ## Schedule visits for animals, schedule adoption meetings
 	- Calendar for meetings and adoptions